taverasmisael/taverasmisael.com/README.md

 Most of these are standard, but some are specific to this project.

 - `LOCAL_BUILD`: Set to `true` to enable local build mode.
-This will disable Analytics, Algolia, and will use `@astrojs/node` adapter instead of `@astrojs/netlify`.
+This will disable Analytics, Algolia, and will use `@astrojs/node` adapter instead of the default SSR integration (`@astrojs/vercel`, for now).
 This is useful for testing and debugging.